GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Introduction

 \section{Introduction}

 Can we leverage the explicit world models of 3D game engines for video generation, video understanding, and benchmarking?
-Within such an engine, we have at our disposal rich semantic and geometrical information at any moment in time.
-Pixel-level rendering data is available for each frame, since the engine knows which entity each pixel belongs to.
-Videos, by contrast, represent only a 2D capture of a 3D world.
-The spatial structure, entity identities, and occlusion relationships that the engine maintains explicitly are lost in the projection.
+Inside such an engine, every entity has an exact 3D position, every action a precise beginning and end, and the engine knows which entity each pixel belongs to.
+Videos, by contrast, are only a 2D capture: the spatial structure, entity identities, and occlusion relationships the engine maintains explicitly are lost in the projection.
+We turn one such engine into a data instrument: it executes synchronized multi-actor scenarios and records the world state as it renders, producing videos paired with ground truth that annotation pipelines recover only partially and at great cost (Fig.~\ref{fig:hero}).